Skip to content

 • Annual anal cancer diagnoses are comprised of roughly 1,000 women and 480 men in the United Kingdom.

-• Worldwide, human papilloma virus (HPV) causes 5 percent of all cancer.
+• Worldwide, human papillomavirus (HPV) causes 5 percent of all cancer.

 • In addition to anal cancer, HPV also causes vaginal, penile, cervical, head and neck cancers.